space150/boba.js/README.md

 - `data-ga-label`

 You can pass in an alternate selector if you don't want to use '.js-track'.
-For example, you could use a data attribute if you don't want to you a class:
+For example, you could use a data attribute if you don't want to use a class:

 ```js
 tracker.trackLinks('[data-ga-track]')